trrapp12/api-dashboard/README.md

 ---

 ### CHALLENGES I OVERCAME...
 The course was beneficial for understanding the theory of HTTP requests, URLs, endpoints, parameters, promises, callbacks and much more.
-However, when creating my project, I encountered several challenges that were not covered, including:
+However, when creating my project, I encountered several challenges that were not covered in the course material.
+This afforded me the opportunity to research through various forms of documentation including MDN, stackoverflow, and the API documentation.
+I eventually resolved such issues:

 - [X] Securing API keys: Placing the API key in a .env file at the root directory.